 Discover the technology and innovation that makes this system effective and reliable by learning more about it today.

-Ozone, a gas, is produced when oxygen molecules are split into single oxygen atoms, and then reformed via the corona discharge to create an ozone molecule, which consists of three oxygen atoms.
+Ozone is a natural gas, produced when oxygen molecules are split into single oxygen atoms, and then reformed via the corona discharge to create an ozone molecule which consists of three oxygen atoms.

-When injected into a cool water wash cycle through our patented interfusor, ozone attacks and damages the cell membranes of bacteria, spores, viruses, yeasts and moulds by causing an oxidative reaction on contact.
-As they can no longer hold their original shape, the cell or micro-organism dies or is destroyed.
-This process is sometimes referred to as lysis.
+When injected into a cool water wash cycle (through our patented OTEX interfusor) ozone attacks and damages the cell membranes of bacteria, spores, viruses, yeasts and moulds by causing an oxidative reaction on contact.
+As they can no longer hold their original shape, the cell or micro-organism dies or is destroyed (this process is sometimes referred to as lysis).